Printrbot/printrboardmodernmarlin/README.md

     [Extruder Calibration](http://3daddict.com/3d-printer-extruder-calibration-steps/)

    * Please calibrate your K-factor and share results,
-   * Each material and color has it's own properties for best results caibrate for each material you use.
+   * Each material and color has its own properties for best results calibrate for each material you use.
     Add the K value to your start gCode for each material [Linear Advance gcode Geneartor](http://marlinfw.org/tools/lin_advance/k-factor.html)